Magyar57/mugOS/Docs/CompilersAndLinkers.md

 # Compilers and linkers

-Building the OS, as of any program, takes two steps: compilation and link.
+Building the OS, as of any program, takes two steps: compilation and linking.

 Both gcc, clang, ld and lld are supported.
-The default is the llvm toolchain, as it support cross-compilation by default.
+The default is the LLVM toolchain, as it support cross-compilation by default.
 If you wish to use gcc, you will need to recompile it.
 And if you wish to use ld, you will need to recompile binutils.
 This is handled automatically by the `BuildScripts/Toolchain.mk` makefile: run `make toolchain` **at the top** of the projet directory tree.